 Please allow plenty of time for us to assess a sample of your thesis to see what level of edit is going to be required.
 A PhD thesis is usually between 80,000 and 100,000 words long.
 This takes some time to read carefully and edit so that the student understands how to finalise their draft for submission.
 It is a good idea for a student to start thinking about editing at least a month before finishing writing.
 That’s the ideal time to contact us to make sure we have the time to meet the submission deadline.
 Student and supervisor will need a few days after the editing is done to check everything and decide which edits to accept and which to reject – it’s the student’s thesis, after all, so the student has the final say about what gets submitted.
 For very short theses, we can sometimes manage in a shorter timeframe.

 For the student: How to get in touch with an experienced academic editor

 If you are writing a thesis, and think you might need editorial assistance, write to us following the instructions in our message form in Enquiries.
 We look forward to hearing from you.

 Other academic editing

 Not covered by the IPEd guidelines (above) is editing of articles written by graduates for scholarly journals.
 The restrictions above do not apply.
-The editor is free to edit at any level of edit, but you should edit in accordance with the guidelines of the journal for which the article has been written.
-The client should supply you with any necessary guidelines, unless you are told: ‘APA style’ or something similar.
-Your library should contain copies of other style guides besides the Australian Style manual.
+The editor is free to edit at any level of edit, but should edit in accordance with the guidelines of the journal for which the article has been written.
+The client should supply any necessary guidelines, unless they indicate: ‘APA style’ or something similar.
+Editors’ libraries contain copies of other style guides besides the Australian Style manual.

 Training for academic editing